isomerpages/tp-launchpad/index.md

 description: An Isomer site of the Singapore Government
 image: /images/TP_Logo.png
 permalink: /
-notification: Government officials will Never ask you to transfer money or disclose bank log-in details over a phone call.
+notification: Government officials will NEVER ask you to transfer money or disclose bank log-in details over a phone call.
 Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam.
 For more information on how to protect yourself against scams, please visit the